 - If you’re doing a rainbow board, use a sheet pan to plan out your colors as you’re prepping vegetables and fruit.

 - If you have picky kids, remember that some fruits and vegetables come in lots of colors and you can prep them in different ways.

+Use different color vegetables of the same type to your advantage!
 Your kid only eats carrots?
 No problem.
 Use both shredded carrots and baby carrots.
 You can also use rainbow carrots (orange, yellow, white, & purple).

 Even if they’re super picky, sometimes they’ll eat a familiar food in a different color because it might seem safer than an unfamiliar food.

 Our kids inhale bell peppers — luckily those come in lots of colors, too.
 So do cherry & grape tomatoes.

 My family is pretty split when it comes to salad dressing.
 Not all of them like ranch or vinaigrettes.
 So I keep both on hand.